Jun-jie-Huang/ExeDS/README.md

 #### 5.1 Environment:

+Pull docker from: `czy00/fairseq:pytorch1_10`, then use following command to install necessary packages:

 ```
-cd pymt5/
-czy00/fairseq:pytorch1_10
+pip install portalocker==2.0.0
 pip install tree_sitter==0.19.0
 pip install rouge
 ```

 #### 5.2 Preprocessing for JuPyT5 and PyMT5

 Following the Section 2.2 for preprocessing details.

+Download the checkpoint to initialize JuPyT5 and PyMT5 with [this link]().
+Then move to `.pt` files to `./jupyt5_weights`.

 TODO: add 4.5G checkpoint of JuPyT5 and PyMT5

 After preprocessing with `preprocess.py` , run the following command to prepare for fairseq input and output.
+(Modify the `DATADIR` if you use another setting of preprocessing)

 ```
 cd ./jupyt5